kainazzzo/printstreamer/docs/features/architecture/ARCHITECTURE.md

 - OAuth tokens are stored locally and should not be committed to version control
 - Use Docker secrets or a secrets manager for sensitive values in production
-- Proxy server listens on all interfaces; use firewall or reverse proxy as needed
+- The web UI serves the webcam MJPEG feed.
+If you deploy an external relay, ensure it listens on the intended interfaces and protect it with a firewall or reverse proxy as needed

 ---